 The Bolshoi Theatre in Moscow

-The Bolshoi Theatre is like the heavyweight champion of the theatre world, and it’s got the belt to prove it.
-The name ‘Bolshoi’ literally means ‘grand,’ and it’s not kidding around.
-It’s grander than your grandma’s tales of the ‘good old days.’
-The Bolshoi is to performing arts what the Colosseum is to gladiators – epic.
-It’s where prima ballerinas and tenors come to prove their mettle.
-Think of it as the Olympics for the arts, where only the best of the best get to take a bow.
-And the building itself?
-It’s a showstopper.
-With a neoclassical façade that’s more Instagrammable than a brunch spread, the place oozes drama from every column.
+The Bolshoi Theatre is like the heavyweight champion of the theatre world, with a name (‘Bolshoi’) that literally translates to ‘grand,’ and it’s not kidding around.
+The Bolshoi is the Colosseum of theatres, it’s where prima ballerinas and tenors come to prove their mettle in the theatre where only the best of the best get to take a bow.
+The building itself is of course a showstopper, with a beautiful neoclassical façade and even more classy interior.

 Closed Cities

 Russia is also probably the only country in the world that has closed cities.
 The concept of closed cities in Russia was developed during the Cold War when entire cities were created to boost Russia’s nuclear and military power.
-These cities were not marked on the map and were given military names, and were closed to everyone except the people living there who were forced to guard the secrets of what’s happening there for their entire lives.
-Today, many of these cities were open to the public but there’s still a few of them (like Seversk) where visitors are not allowed.
+These cities were not marked on the map and were given military names, and were closed to everyone except the people living there who were forced to guard the secrets of what was happening there for their entire lives.
+Today, many of these cities are open to the public but there are still a few of them (like Seversk) where visitors are not allowed.

 The Annual Polar Bear Plunge In Siberian Waters

 Let’s talk about the annual ‘Polar Bear Plunge’ in Siberia, where the term ‘chill out’ takes on a whole new, literal meaning.
 Every year, scores of brave (or perhaps bonkers) souls line up to take a dive into Siberia’s icy waters, in a ritual that makes a cold shower seem like a steamy sauna.
-Participants cut holes in the ice (because of course, the water’s not just sitting there waiting), often in the shape of crosses for the Orthodox Epiphany, and take the plunge, often after a steamy session in a banya to get the blood flowing.
+Participants cut holes in the ice (because of course, the water’s not just sitting there waiting), often in the shape of crosses for the Orthodox Epiphany, and take the plunge to cleanse themselves from their sins.

 The Fabergé Eggs

-Created by Peter Carl Fabergé for the Russian Imperial family, these eggs are the epitome of opulence – they’re like the Bentleys of the decorative egg universe.
-Back in the day, the royals would gift each other these lavish trinkets as if to say, “Here’s a little something I picked up,” except this ‘little something’ was a bejeweled masterpiece that could pay off a small country’s debt.
+Created by Peter Carl Fabergé for the Russian Imperial family, these eggs are like the Bentleys of the decorative egg universe.
+Back in the day, the royals would gift each other these lavish trinkets that could easily pay off a small country’s debt with its value.
 Only 69 of these were ever made and only 57 are still intact.
 And where can you find them?
 Only in Russia.

 The ‘White Nights’ Phenomenon In St. Petersburg